ansys/pysam-sysml2/doc/source/examples/bike_weight.rst

     project_manager = SysML2ProjectManager(connector=connector)

-Now, that you are logged, in you can load the project `bike`.
+Now, that you are logged in, you can load the project `bike`.

 .. note::

-    To load a project, we need his ID, you can find it in the URL of the Editor
+    To load a project, we need his ID.
+You can find it in the URL of the Editor.

 .. code:: python

-   myBikeProject = project_manager.get_project("<BIke project ID>")
+   myBikeProject = project_manager.get_project("<Bike Project ID>")

-`myBikeProject` is now the project we will work on.
-See the [The loaded project](#The-loaded-project) section for more details about the project object.
+`myBikeProject` is the project we will work on.
+See the :ref:`loaded project <L_Project>` section for more details about the project object.